 Whether you’ve been diagnosed with ADHD or relate to the symptoms, the experience can be overwhelming.
 And medication, though helpful, isn’t a cure.

-Whether you’ve been diagnosed with ADHD, think that’s what’s going on for you, or you have another issue with similar challenges, the symptoms can be overwhelming and medication, though helpful, isn’t a cure.
 For me, there’s been a gap between the effect of the meds and what I need in order to be functional.
+You, too?

 I still struggle with getting big projects done–procrastinate starting them, can’t get myself to finish the annoying little details once most of the project is completed…

 When it comes to managing your symptoms, behavioral strategies become really important, or so I’ve learned for myself.

-Practical Health Strategies for ADHD
+Practical Health Strategies Are Part of Your Holistic Approach to ADHD

 Exercise is Your Trump Card

 Exercise is good for many things; it’s only to be expected that it’s one of the most helpful things you can do to naturally or behaviorally work with your ADHD.

 Regular exercise does amazing things for the body and brain, inside and outside of ADHD.
 Itcan help you improve focus and memory, calm impulses and reduce hyperactivity.